Overview of figure generation using the Illustration Editor

 Outline

 The process of creating a plot layout with the Illustration Editor can be broken down into multiple steps.
-Click on the link below to jump to the explanation for that step.
+Click on the links below to jump to the explanation for that step.

 If you want to follow along, find the public experiment called “PBMC (fluorescence)” in the Experiment Manager on whichever Cytobank you are registered on and fully clone it.
 We will generate an illustration to visualize which PBMC populations are responsive to in vitro stimulation with cytokines and Toll-like receptor ligands.